wix-incubator/react-native-controllers/README.md

 // example with animation, useful for changing your app root during runtime (from a different controller)
 // animationType: 'none', 'slide-down', 'fade' ControllerRegistry.setRootController('LoginApp', 'slide-down');

+// example with props
+// these props will be passed to all top components in the layout hierarchy (eg. all tabs, side menus, etc.)
+ControllerRegistry.setRootController('MoviesApp', 'none', { greeting: 'hello world' });
 ```

 #### `Modal`